 DNA Testing for HPV is a more recent screening method.
 Studies show it is more effective at early detection than a traditional Pap test, as it is more accurate and can detect cell abnormalities earlier on.

 There is a strong association between persistent infection with high-risk oncogenic types of HPV, the development of cervical cancer precursor lesions and the subsequent development of cervical cancer.
 Therefore, development of cervical cancer is associated with persistent infection with oncogenic types of HPV.

-Although vaccines are effective in prevention of persistent HPV infection, it is essential that women continue to undergo cervical cancer screening because:
+Although vaccines are effective in the prevention of persistent HPV infection, it is essential that women continue to undergo cervical cancer screening because:

 - Vaccines are only effective for women who have not had sexual contact.
 Guidelines in many countries do not vaccinate women over 13 years of age.

 - The duration of the effectiveness of vaccines is unknown.

 - The opportunistic rise in prevalence of previously low incident oncogenic HPV types cannot be predicted.